 My youngest uncle is the steamroller.
 He communicates as if words are expensive but volume is free.
 "NO SURGERY."
 "MORE MORPHINE."
 God help anyone who tries to defy him.

 My mom's coping mechanism is to use her calm, subdued, pacifying voice.
-It makes people crazy.
+It makes people really uneasy.

 My younger aunt is the one who has lived with Grandma for years.
 She probably knows more than anyone else about Grandma's medical history, but she's also the least likely to speak up.